 “What is blindness?
 How is it healed?”
 Do you want to know?
-On your computer or smart phone just enter the questions into a search engine and you will receive answers.
-If some answers are not enough search other engines, and keep asking till you are satisfied.
+On your computer or smartphone enter the questions into a search engine and you will receive answers.
+If some answers are not good enough search other engines, and keep asking till you find all the information you want.

 Similarly, if you want to know about other topics, do the same: ask receive, search find.

-As Jesus approached Jericho, a blind beggar on the road asked Him for mercy – the healing of his blindness.
+As Jesus approached Jericho, a blind beggar on the road asked him for mercy – the healing of his blindness.
 The people scolded him and told him to keep quiet.
 But he persisted by shouting even louder.
-Jesus stopped, called him over and, hearing his request, said to him: “Receive your sight.
+Jesus stopped, called him over and, on hearing his request, said to him: “Receive your sight.
 Your faith has saved you.”
-At once his sight returned.
+(Lk 18:42, NJB) At once his sight returned.
 He followed Jesus, glorifying God.
 And all the people gave praise to God.
-(See Lk 18:35–43)

 One day Jesus was teaching inside a jam-packed house.
-Some men brought a paralytic in a stretcher, but could not get to him.
-They persevered by climbing up to the roof, removed some tiles, and lowered the sick man into the room.
-When Jesus saw their determination and their great faith, he said to the sick man, “Your sins are forgiven.”
-“I say to you, rise, pick up your stretcher and go home.”
-He stood up immediately, took up what he had been lying on, and went home healed, glorifying God.
+Some men brought a paralytic on a stretcher seeking to ask Jesus for a healing and receiving a miracle; but they could not even get close.
+They persevered by climbing onto the roof, removed some tiles, and lowered the sick man into the room.
+When Jesus saw their determination and their great faith, he said to the sick man, “Friend, your sins are forgiven.”
+And then, to prove to the doubters that he could forgive sins, he added: “I tell you, rise, take your mat and go home.”
+He got on his feet immediately, picked up the mat on which he had been lying, and went home healed, glorifying God.
 All the people were amazed; filled with awe, they gave glory to God.
-(See Lk 5:17–26)
+(See Lk 5:17–26, NIV)

 At Cana in Galilee, a royal official whose son was severely ill in Capernaum heard that Jesus had arrived in Galilee from Judea.
 He made the trip to meet Jesus, and humbly asked him to come and heal his son who was near death.
-Jesus complained, “Unless you people see signs and wonders, you will not believe.”
+Jesus complained, “Unless you see signs and wonders you will not believe.”
 Unperturbed, the official continued to beg, “Sir, come down before my son dies.”
-Jesus said to him, “Go, your son will live.”
+Jesus said to him, “Go; your son will live.”
 The man believed what Jesus said.
-On the day-long journey back to his house, his slaves came to meet him on the way with the exciting news: the son’s fever had subsided, and he was healed.
-On enquiring when this took place, the official discovered that it happened at the exact hour when Jesus said: “Go, your son will live.”
+During the day-long return journey to his house, his servants came to meet him on the way with the exciting news: the son’s fever had subsided, and he had received his health back.
+Upon enquiring when this took place, the official discovered that it happened at the exact hour when Jesus said: “Your son will live.”
 He and his entire household came to believe.
-(See Jn 4:46–53)
+(See Jn 4:46–53, RSV)

 Before Jesus died on the cross, a thief who had been crucified next to him, ignoring the impertinent criminal crucified on the other side of Jesus, asked of the Lord, “Jesus, remember me when you come into your kingdom.”
-Right away he received the assurance: “Truly, I say to you, this day you will be with me in Paradise.”
-(See Lk 23:39–43)
+Right at that minute he received the assurance: “Truly, I say to you, today you will be with me in Paradise.”
+(See Lk 23:42, 43, RSV)

 What is the difference between (A) and (B)?

 The internet answers questions by giving lots of information, independence and self-satisfaction.
-Jesus answers requests for favours by giving lots of love and mercy, miracles, healing, faith, humility, forgiveness, life, eternal salvation, and fullness of joy.
+Jesus answers requests for favours by giving lots of love and mercy, miracles, healing, faith, forgiveness, eternal salvation, life, and joy.